tin-cat/emailqueue/README.md

 # Changelog #
+* **Version 3.411**
+  * When injecting using emailqueue_inject, email addresses are trimmed to remove leading and trailing spaces and other unwanted characters like NUL, tab and carriage returns.
+Other minor bugs solved.
 * **Version 3.41**
   * Added the option to specify a Sender email address via the "sender" array key in emailqueue_inject and the API for emails to allow specific Return-path values, so bounces and SMTP delivery notification messages are sent to the Sender instead of the From.
 This might not work in all SMTP servers, since they might set the Return-path according to their own policies.
 Thanks to [@Andrewsuares](https://github.com/Andrewsuares) for suggesting this improvement.
 This requires an update of the database you can execute by running the provided `install/migrate_from_v3.3_or_v3.4_to_v3.41.sql`
   * Solved bug that caused emails to be sent to blacklisted addresses.
 Thanks to [@Andrewsuares](https://github.com/Andrewsuares) for noting that!